faizilham/msc-thesis/main/ch5_general_function.typ

 $

 This method of effect checking and inference can accomodate most common cases in utilization analysis.
 However, it is only limited to non-parametric effect signature since we only recorded concrete utilization statuses (i.e. $NU$ or $UT$ or $top$ instead of a variable) in the analysis lattices.

+== Chapter summary

+We generalize the forward analysis of the simplified problem to be able to handle any functions, including higher-order functions.
+We first introduce effect annotations to function signatures, indicating how a function affect the utilization statuses of its parameters and free variables: changing the status to utilized, to not-utilized, to an unknown status, or having no effect.
+Higher-order functions are annotated with parametric effect, such that they may take the effect of the functions passed to them as input arguments.

+We introduce a new phase of the analysis, the function alias analysis, that shall run before the reachable value analysis.
+The function alias analysis determines which functions are actually called and resolve its signatures since we now must handle any kind of functions.
+We modify the reachable value analysis to include parameters and free variables as value sources aside from the local construction calls.
+The most significant change is to the utilization analysis, in which a function call may creates a new utilizable value, affects the utilization status of its parameters or free variables, or both.
+Since effect annotations are also parametric, the analysis must also instantiate and check the annotations based on the input arguments.
+When the analysis finished, it can check a function's effect annotations for each parameters to make sure that it correctly reflects to what actually happened in the function body.
+The analysis can also infers a concrete effect annotation for lambda functions.

+With the addition of the effect annotations and the generalization to all functions, we achieve our goals of handling any user-defined functions, handling higher-order functions, and the goal of checking and inferring functions' utilization effects.
+The last thing we have not yet handle is the collection and resource-like types, which requires utilization status annotations.